The estate is located north of Saint-Emilion

-in the same area (Bordeaux).
-A family Bon has been known since the 13th century.
-In the 14th century, Jacques Bon, called Le Cadet (the Younger), planted a vineyard called "La Butte du Cadet" on the northern slope of Saint Emilion.
-After a later owner, it was called Château Cadet-Pinaud-Bon for a while.
-Since 1986, it is owned by the Sociéte Loriene.
-After being downgraded in 2006, it was again classified as a "Grand Cru Classé" in 2012.
-The vineyards cover seven hectares of vineyards with the varieties Merlot (85%) and Cabernet Franc (15%).
+in the area of the same name (Bordeaux).
+A Bon family has been known here since the 13th century.
+In the 14th century, Jacques Bon, called Le Cadet (the Younger), planted a vineyard called "La Butte du Cadet" (The Hill of Cadet) on the north slope of Saint Émilion.
+For a time it was called Château Cadet-Pinaud-Bon after a later owner.
+It has been owned by the Sociéte Loriene since 1986.
+After the degradation in 2006, it was again classified as "Grand Cru Classé" in 2012.
+The vineyards cover seven hectares of vines with the varieties Merlot (85%) and Cabernet Franc (15%).
 The second wine is called Chateau "Vieux Moulin du Cadet".